 Hiccups lasting for a long time can be a sign of more serious and extremely rare illnesses.

-“The easiest way to avoid getting hiccups is to steer clear of overeating and drinking too much carbonated drinks or alcohol,” says Dr. Lin.
+“The easiest way to avoid getting hiccups is to steer clear of overeating and drinking too many carbonated or alcoholic drinks,” says Dr. Lin.